-We are delighted to continue to hold the 2 star award from Best Companies, earmarking us as an 'outstanding' place to work, further reinforced by our Gold accreditation from Investors in People.
+We were delighted to be ranked again by Best Companies as a 2-star organisation, meaning our colleagues rates us as an 'outstanding' place to work, further reinforced by our Gold accreditation from Investors in People.
+To further strengthen our approach to engagement and equality, diversity and inclusion, we also recruited a Chief People Officer.

-Governance and financial viability - the Regulator of Social Housing (RSH) publishes judgements on housing associations setting out whether the provider is complying with the relevant governance and financial viability standards.
-We continue to maintain our V1/G1 rating indicating the highest possible grades for both standards.
+Governance and financial viability - the Regulator of Social Housing (RSH) publishes assessments on housing associations, setting out whether the provider is complying with the relevant governance and financial viability standards.
+During the year we are proud to have retained our highest possible G1 rating for Governance but like many other Housing Associations we were regraded to V2 for our financial viability.